-The application for ALPS and the shared time programs will open on January 23, 2017.
+The application for ALPS and the shared time programs HERE

 Application Deadline: March 19, 2017